thangle89/PersonalBlog/content/blog/observer-pattern-and-its-variations/index.md

 ### RxJS

-Both examples above showing clearly the application of observer pattern in asynchronous flow.
-What happen when the asynchronous flow contains a streaming of data or events ?
-That is why people create `RxJS` to handle these cases.
+Both examples above clearly shows the application of observer pattern in asynchronous flow.
+What happen when the asynchronous flow contains a stream of data or events ?
+The answer for that question is why people create `RxJS`.
 A very simple example with [RxJS](https://rxjs-dev.firebaseapp.com/guide/overview):

 ```js
     import { fromEvent } from 'rxjs';